makersmakingchange/Spinning-Light-Wand-Adaptation/README.md

 ### 2. Print the 3D Printable components

-Print the components
+Print the components.
 All of the files and individual print files can be in the [Build_Files](Build_Files) folder.

 ### 3. Assembly
 Reference the [Assembly Guide v1.0](/Documentation/Spinning_Light_Wand_Assembly_Guide_V1.0.pdf) or [Assembly Guide v1.1](/Documentation/Spinning_Light_Wand_Assembly_Guide_V1.1.pdf) for the tools and steps required to build each portion.

 ## Files